 - The seeds require warmth, so you may need to keep a heating pad under the tray.

 - Ensure to maintain the temperature range of 75°F to 80°F to boost the germination speed.

 - Begonia seeds do not need any fertilization during the process.
 The seed blend will provide enough nutrients.

 After you see your Begonia develop its leaf, it is time to transplant them into its new pot.
 Use your fingers to lift the plant off the tray gently.

-Plant the plant in a small plastic pot and continue keeping them under grow lights for extended hours.
+Plant the seedlings in a small plastic pot and keep them under grow lights for extended hours.

 You can begin acclimating the seedlings to outdoor conditions and planting them in the garden once the outside temperatures have warmed up and nights remain above 50°F (10°C).

 Most Begonias prefer partial shade, but some can handle full sun or shade.

 So, gradually increase the time they stay outdoors for 2-3 weeks until they are ready to stay outside most of the time.

 After that, care for your plant like you would care for your normal Begonia.